-Mid-South is excited to host the 4th Annual Ned Light RYC and Cadet Saber event April 1-3rd.
+Mid-South is excited to host the 5th Annual Ned Light RYC April 1-2nd.
 If you are a participating athlete or family member, please read carefully, as this document includes important information regarding tournament participation and preparations needed to create an event with an outstanding display of competitive youth sport participation.
 We need your help to achieve this.
 Check here for updating LIVE RESULTS.

 Mid-South Fencers’ Club is located at 125 North Gregson Street, Durham NC 27701.
 The direct number to the club is 919-286-3100.
 We are located at the intersection of Morgan Street and Gregson Street.
 The parking lot directly across Gregson from the fencing club is available on the weekends and there is also a pay lot at the intersection of Main Street and Gregson Street.
 Our club is a short one block walk north on Gregson street.
 Please be aware that street parking in Durham is 2 hour parking.
 Please do not park in the gravel parking lots adjacent to the fencing club on Morgan Street, you will be towed.